The Key to Long Term Success? Operating Leverage. | Global Shared Services

 We have talked about this in recent newsletters, but the key is found in enabling your CFO (or CFO equivalent) to act as a pragmatic strategist.

-Pull them out of the minutia of daily accounting practices so they can think strategically, find and solve issues limiting your growth, and create that operating leverage that can give your restaurants an edge.
+Pull them out of the minutia of daily accounting practices so they can engage in thinking strategically—with support from CFO services that prioritize long-term financial planning, find and solve issues limiting your growth, and create that operating leverage that can give your restaurants an edge.

 Instead of acting as an expensive financial janitor for your accounting, they can start identifying things like G&A costs being above the 3-4% they should be, re-negotiating debt, and better leveraging supplier relationships.